Shaarim24/Beativa-Music-Player/README.md

 > Minimal.
 Fast.
 Powerful.

 BEATIVA is a sleek, neon-themed desktop music player built with a modern, terminal-inspired UI.
-Designed for speed and simplicity, it delivers a clean listening experience with a unique hacker-style aesthetic.
+Designed for speed and simplicity, it delivers a clean listening experience.

 ---